10 Top Benefits Of Almond Butter, Nutrition, And Recipes

 Is almond butter healthier than peanut butter?

 Yes.
-Almond butter is healthier than peanut butter due to the presence of more nutrients (1), (16).
+When comparing almond butter vs. peanut butter, both are nutritious, but almond butter is healthier than peanut butter due to the presence of more nutrients (1), (16).
 Also, almond butter contains less saturated fat (unhealthy fat) than peanut butter.

 Can bacteria grow in almond butter?